 Visitors with the following documentation are entitled to one free carer ticket mirroring the full price purchased ticket.
 Documentation must be presented with valid Photo I.D.

-With the provision of documentation listed under the heading 'Ticket Policy' additional need customers and one carer may be placed in a virtual queue, whereby they are granted access to an attraction at the same time as they would have entered under normal queuing conditions without having to enter the queue line.
+With the provision of documentation listed above additional need customers and one carer may be placed in a virtual queue, whereby they are granted access to an attraction at the same time as they would have entered under normal queuing conditions without having to enter the queue line.

 If part of a larger group the rest of the group will be required to queue as normal and may then call the carer as they approach the attraction entrance.
 Access will then be given via the fast track queue line uniting the group.